CompuTec/computec-docs/docs/processforce/user-guide/routings/advanced-operation-relations.md

 Result: Operation 04 starts when Operation 01 is finished

-- Last Operation Finish – a specified operation starts when the last of the chosen Relation Operation form Operation is finished
+- **Last Operation Finish**: a specified operation starts when the last of the chosen Relation Operation form Operation is finished.

 ![Example](./media/advanced-operation-relations/advanced-relations-example-2.webp)

 Result: Operation 04 starts when Operation 02 is finished.

-**Is Starting Operation** – choosing this option for a specific Operation makes it start operation.
-This creates two parallel sequences.
+**Is Starting Operation**: by selecting this option, an operation is designated as a starting operation, creating parallel sequences in the production process.

 Example: for Operation 03 **Is Starting Operation** checkbox is checked:

 ![Is Starting Operation](./media/advanced-operation-relations/is-starting-operation.webp)

-**Overloading** – a specified Operation starts when the chosen on Operation Relation form Operation produces a specified quantity
+**Overloading**: a specified Operation starts when the chosen on Operation Relation form Operation produces a specified quantity

 ### Advance Operation Relations Indicator

-You can check if Operations has advanced relations assigned by checking the values in the following columns:
+To check if an operation has advanced relations assigned, review the values in the following columns:

 ![Advance indication](./media/advanced-operation-relations/advance-relation-indication.webp)

-Advance Relation Types:
+**Advance Relation Types**:

-- SO – Is Starting Operation
+- **SO** – Is Starting Operation
-- FF – First Operation Finish
+- **FF** – First Operation Finish
-- LF – Last Operation Finish
+- **LF** – Last Operation Finish

 ## Operation Relation Map

-By visualizing Operations connections, you can check the overall sequence (and all its advanced operations relations).
+To better understand operation dependencies, you can visualize the connections through an Operation Relation Map.

-You can reach the option by right-clicking on Routing in the following locations:
+You can reach this feature by right-clicking on Routing in the following locations

 :::info Path
     Production → Manufacturing Order → Manufacturing Orders → Operations tab → Operations tab